 I love to serve my family green onion scallion pancake as breakfast or with other meals when I cook porridges or congee.
 Honestly, scallion pancake is one of the most frequently dish on my family table.
 However, after kneading dough and kneading dough for quite a long time, I am a little bit tired and thus developed a simplified version.
 No need to knead the dough and only 5 minutes preparation.
 Though the pan-cake comes out slightly different, it is quite satisfying too.
-And traditionally version instructions are listed in Chinese scallion pancake.
+And traditionally version instructions are listed in Chinese scallion pancake and a Shanghai style version in scallion pancakes.

 I am using a pan 27cm in diameter and I end up with 4 pancakes by using this amount.
 This is perfect for me because I need to serve for four family members currently.
 But you can use any pan.
 The principle is you need to place a thin layer (as well distributed as possible) of mixture to cover your pan.
 At the first attempts, if you find it is difficult to make it a round pancake.
 It does not matter, as you will get yummy pancakes too.
 As for the shape, just keep practicing.